-Students will rotate being responsible for presenting a case during group supervision.
+During the initial weeks of starting practicum, supervision will focus on developing general family therapy skills, role playing first sessions, considering ethics and practice issues, helping you adapt to your practice settings, and so on.
+Once members of the class begin seeing clients, students will rotate being responsible for presenting a video-taped case.
 A schedule for case presentation will be developed during the first meeting.
 Throughout the semester, the students and instructor will also generate a list of practice related issues they would like to address.
-The group supervisor/CPSY 588 instructor will provide short trainings, references, and materials related to on of these issues each week.
+The group supervisor/CPSY 584 instructor will provide short trainings, references, and materials related to on of these issues as needed.

 Agency in which supervisee will see clients:

+Supervisee Signature:

+CPSY 588 Instructor Signature:

+Date: